Vision and Mission statement

 To ensure the education and care we provide is of a high standard, we are a progressive and innovative preschool who engages in continuous improvement.
 We keep up-to-date with current early childhood practice and continually advance the professional development of our staff.

-To provide the best possible opportunities for our families and their children, it is our intention to be deliberate, purposeful and thoughtful in all the decisions we make and in the interactions we engage in with all parties associated with Collaroy Plateau Community Kindergarten.
+To provide the best possible opportunities for our families and their children, it is our intention to be deliberate, purposeful and thoughtful in the decisions we make regarding the interactions we engage in with all who are associated with Collaroy Plateau Community Kindergarten.